jessesherlock/enlive-ws/README.md

    [:div.test] (e/content data))
 ```

-For Kioo enlive-ws is now built in and minification is done by default
+For Kioo enlive-ws is a dependency and minification is done by default.

 ## License